NREL/OpenStudio-HPXML/BuildResidentialHPXML/README.md

 **HVAC: Heating System 2**

-The type/efficiency of the second heating system.
+The type and efficiency of the second heating system.
 If a heat pump is specified and the backup type is 'separate', this heating system represents the 'separate' backup heating.

 - **Name:** ``hvac_heating_system_2``
 - **Type:** ``Choice``